darwino/darwino-documentation/Developer Guide/Synchronizing Domino Data Overview.md

 ## Field Mapping (is there another, preferred term?)
 When replicating with Domino, it is necessary to map between Darwino concepts and Domino concepts.
 The NSF and the Darwino database fields are mapped one-to-one.
 Everything is configurable, but by default we replicate all of the documents from Domino into one store in Darwino.
+The notion of a store doesn’t exist in IBM Domino; in Domino, you have the NSF, and the NSF is a container for Notes documents.
+In Darwino, you have one extra level: The database is a set of stores, and each store is a container for documents.

 Often multiple Domino NSFs will share a common design, inherited from a template.
 Darwino replication can be configured to replicate sync multiple such NSFs into one Darwino database.
 When doing this, each Domino database goes into one Darwino instance.
 A simple example is the discussion database, where the design is typically identical among all Domino instances.
 Several discussion databases could be replicated to a single Darwino database on a mobile device.
 The mobile user or application would simply select the appropriate instance from the database.